Create a Svelte Component Library

 npm publish --access public

-to publically publish your package on npm (if you don’t have an account you will need to create one and log in)
+to publicly publish your package on npm (if you don’t have an account you will need to create one and log in)

 Test in a separate project